craigmcc/cityteam-checkins/DEVELOPER.md

 The end user environment only requires a web browser, with network connectivity when not installed as a standalone environment.

-For the purposes of understanding the architecture, we will look at three different aspects: database, back end (application logic), and front end (user interface logic).
+For the purposes of understanding the architecture, we will look at the three different aspects, database, back end (application logic), and front end (user interface logic) separately.

 ## 2. DATABASE